Princess Sophie of Greece and Denmark, Princess of Hesse, Princess of Hanover

 Sophie and Christoph lived in Berlin, Germany where he worked in an insurance company, as well as serving as a reserve officer in the Luftwaffe, the German air force.
 At the outbreak of World War II, Christoph entered active service, serving as a navigator in a bomb squadron, and later transferred to a fighter squadron in Tunisia and Sicily.
 In October 1943, Hitler recalled all the German princes from active service.
 Christoph was en route back to Germany when his plane crashed on October 7, 1943, and he was killed.

 Meanwhile, Sophie and her five children had been living with her mother-in-law at Schloss Friedrichshof.
-She was also raising the four children of her brother-in-law, Prince Philip of Hesse, who had been imprisoned in 1943.
+She was also raising the four children of her brother-in-law Prince Philip of Hesse, who had been imprisoned in 1943.
 Forced to leave Friedrichshof when the American troops arrived, Sophie and her family moved to Schloss Wolfsgarten, home of the family of the former Grand Dukes of Hesse and by Rhine.

 Sophie married a second time on April 23, 1946, in Salem, Baden-Württemberg, Germany.
 Her husband was Prince Georg Wilhelm of Hanover, the son of Ernst August III, Duke of Brunswick, a descendant of King George III through his son Ernest Augustus, King of Hanover and Duke of Cumberland, and Princess Viktoria Luise of Prussia, the only daughter of Wilhelm II, German Emperor.
 Sophie and Georg Wilhelm were second cousins.
 This marriage is the only known case where the British sovereign withheld permission to marry, under the Royal Marriages Act of 1772.
 Although Germany and Britain were at war, the groom’s father still requested consent from King George VI.
-The King wished to let them know that it would be inappropriate to give his consent due to the war but the British government would not allow it.
+King George VI wished to let them know that it would be inappropriate to give his consent due to the war but the British government would not allow it.
 Therefore, the request went unanswered, meaning that the marriage was not recognized under British law.
-Sophie and Georg had three children:

 Sophie and Philip in Jerusalem, 1994.

 In her later years, Sophie lived in Schliersee, near Munich, Germany with her husband.
 She also regularly visited Princess Margaret of Hesse and by Rhine (the wife of Prince Ludwig) who was among her closest friends.
 In the summer of 2001, with her health failing, Sophie moved to a nursing home in Munich, where she later died on November 24, 2001.
-She was buried in the cemetery in Schliersee, and a memorial service was held two months later at Schloss Wolfsgarten, attended by The Duke of Edinburgh.
+She was buried in the cemetery in Schliersee, and a memorial service was held two months later at Schloss Wolfsgarten, attended by her brother The Duke of Edinburgh.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.